pyzo/pyzo-website/pages/install_linux.md

 Although we provide binaries to run Pyzo on Linux, these sometimes suffer from problems (most notably ugly/nonnative fonts) on certain distributions.

-If this is the case for you, you can install Pyzo the "Linux-way".
-Pyzo runs on Python 3 and only further needs PyQt4/PyQt5.
-Therefore, it's enough to do:
+If this is the case for you, you can install Pyzo via the system packages.
+Pyzo runs on Python 3.5 and up, and needs PyQt5/PySide2.
+It has no further dependencies, so there is little risk of version conflicts for packages that your system relies on.
+This should do the
+trick:

 ```
 $ sudo apt-get install python3-pip python3-pyqt5
 $ sudo python3 -m pip install pyzo --upgrade